Diffusion Models: A Comprehensive Survey of Methods and Applications: Connections with Other Generative Models

 Normalizing flows~\cite{DinSohBen16,RezMoh15} are generative models that generate tractable distributions to model high-dimensional data~\cite{KinDha18,DinSohLar19}.
 Normalizing flows can transform simple probability distribution into an extremely complex probability distribution, which can be used in generative models, reinforcement learning, variational inference, and other fields.
 Existing normalizing flows are constructed based on the change of variable formula~\cite{DinSohBen16,RezMoh15}.
 The trajectory in normalizing flows is formulated by a differential equation.
 In the discrete-time setting, the mapping from data $\mathbf{x}$ to latent $\mathbf{z}$ in normalizing flows is a composition of a sequence of bijections, taking the form of $ F = F_N \circ F_{N-1} \circ \ldots \circ F_1$.
 The trajectory $\{ \mathbf{x}_1,\mathbf{x}_2,\ldots\mathbf{x}_N \} $ in normalizing flows satisfies :

 for all $i \leq N$.

 Similar to the continuous setting, normalizing flows allow for the retrieval of the exact log-likelihood through a change of variable formula.
 However, the bijection requirement limits the modeling of complex data in both practical and theoretical contexts \cite{WuKohNoe20,CorCateDel20}.
 Several works attempt to relax this bijection requirement \cite{WuKohNoe20,DinSohLar19}.
 For example, DiffFlow \cite{zhang2021diffusion} introduces a generative modeling algorithm that combines the benefits of both flow-based and diffusion models.
 As a result, DiffFlow produces sharper boundaries than normalizing flow and learns more general distributions with fewer discretization steps compared to diffusion probabilistic models.
 Implicit Nonlinear Diffusion Model (INDM) \cite{kimmaximum} optimizes the pre-encoding process of latent diffusion, which first encodes the original data into the latent space using normalizing flow, and then performs diffusion in the latent space.
-Using theory from stochastic calculus, transforming data using normalizing flow can be seen as learning a non-linear SDE which drift and diffusion coefficient are determined by the normalizing flow.
-The score matching objective in INDM equals to a combination of objectives in diffusion model and normalizing flow.
 Using a non-linear diffusion process, INDM can effectively improve the likelihood and the sampling speed.

+To scale up the training of CNFs, recent works propose efficient simulation-free approaches \citep{lipman2022flow,albergo2022building,liu2022flow} by parameterizing a vector field which flows from noise samples to data samples.
+Lipman et al. (2022) \cite{lipman2022flow} propose Flow Matching (FM) to train CNFs based on constructing explicit conditional probability paths between the noise distribution and each data sample.
+Wang et al. (2024) \cite{wang2024rectified} conduct an in-depth analysis of the essence of rectification in rectified flow \cite{liu2022flow} and extend it to rectified diffusion.
+Besides, they identify that it is not straightness but first-order property is the essential training target of rectified diffusion with theoretical derivations.
+Yang et al. (2024) further propose Consistency Flow Matching \cite{yang2024consistencyfm}, a novel FM method that explicitly enforces self-consistency in the velocity field.
+Consistency Flow Matching \cite{yang2024consistencyfm} directly defines straight flows starting from different times to the same endpoint, imposing constraints on their velocity values:

+where $\mathcal{U}$ is the uniform distribution on $[0,1-\Delta t]$, $\alpha$ is a positive scalar, $\Delta t$ denotes a time interval which is a small and positive scalar. $\theta^-$ denotes the running average of past values of $\theta$ using exponential moving average (EMA), $x_t$ and $x_{t+\Delta t}$ follows a pre-defined distribution which can be efficiently sampled, for example, VP-SDE \citep{ho2020denoising} or OT path \citep{lipman2022flow}.
+In this way, Consistency Flow Matching \cite{yang2024consistencyfm} innovatively bridges consistency models and flow matching models through the novel concept of straight flows characterized by velocity consistency.